wxmlfile/eslint-plugin-wxml/website/docs/rules/event-binding-style.md

 ## Motivation

-Force some style for event bidning.
+Force using same style for event binding.

 1. Force everryone use `colon` style event binding.